- HSA Spending Trends Amidst the Pandemic

 One area of prescription drug use that all employers should be on the watch for—specialty drugs.
 According to PwC, some of those drugs, like curative gene therapies, could come with multimillion-dollar price tags.
 Existing specialty drugs are also driving spending as the conditions for which they are approved expand.

-How Can an HSA Help?
+How Can a Lively Account Help?

 HSA account holders can use the money they’ve saved for expected costs and routine visits, but also for the unpredictable—like stockpiling prescription drugs during a pandemic or care required due to the emergence of long-term work-from-home conditions.